ryanygu/Overseer/README.md

-# Overseer: A Google Action
+# Overseer

-Introducing Overseer, a Google Assistant action made by students, for students.
-Meant to increase productivity and time management, Overseer will be sitting with you while you study, measuring how well your study day goes.
+Overseer is a Google Assistant action created with the intent of increasing productivity and time management.
+Overseer will sit with you while you study, measuring how your day went.

+Created for UofTHacks 2017.